How to Create Mockups, Wireframes and Interactive App Prototypes With Apple Keynote

 Here is how you create an app prototype with Keynote in under 30 minutes.

 Create a diagram with each interface screen as a state, and create links to specify how users will transition between them.

-Step 2: Prototype It
+Step 2: Sketch It

 Start by creating a slide for each screen (each state in the diagram) by copying interface elements from the keynotopia template and pasting them onto your presentation.
 To edit the label of an interface element, simply double click it and start typing.